ProdriveTechnologies/voyager/docs/advanced/cross-compilation.md

 dependencies are downloaded for the host architecture.

-The build architecture is defined by the `default_arch` field in the configuration file or the environment variables defined in that section.
+The build architecture is defined by the `default_arch` field in the configuration file or the environment variables.
 When not explicitly defined, the host architecture defaults to the build architecture.
 The host architecture can be defined while running `voyager install`: